 (1) Act as CEO and preside over all meetings of the Board and the Members, and direct all operating activities of the Corporation.
 Perform the duties of the Chairman in the absence of the Chairman…

-(2) Prepare an annual program outline concerning the development and improvement of the Corporation’s services.
-This program outline, which shall incorporate the annual program outline prepared by the Executive Vice President of each Group, shall be submitted to the Board for approval or modification at the annual meeting.
-It is to serve as a guideline for the activities of the Corporation and the Groups for the following year.
+(2) Prepare or have a committee prepare an annual program outline concerning the development and improvement of the Corporation’s services.
+This program outline, which shall incorporate the annual program outline, shall be submitted to the Board for approval or modification at a board meeting.
+It is to serve as a guideline for the activities of the Corporation and Regions for the following year.

 (3) Analyze and appraise regularly the effectiveness of all operations to see that Corporation policies are observed and take corrective action as needed.

-(4) Seek constantly for improvements in the Corporation and service to its Members.
+(4) Constantly seek improvements in the Corporation and service to its Members.

 (6) Through the direction of efforts of fellow officeholders and personal initiative develop proposals for policies and activities which will encourage new membership and improved services to existing Members of the Corporation.

-(7) Review the annual financial forecast and budget as prepared by the Finance/Audit Committee and make appropriate suggestions; submit the budget to the Board for its approval.
+(7) Review the Quarterly financial forecast and budget as prepared by the Finance/Audit Committee and make appropriate suggestions; submit the budget to the Board for its approval.

 (9) Appoint the chairpersons and Members of committees as provided by the Bylaws, direct the chairpersons of committees, and coordinate the activities of all committees, analyze and appraise regularly the progress of committees to see that they are making suitable progress toward their authorized objectives, and keep the Board adequately informed on all matters of significance pertaining to committee activities.